MailSlurp Python Client

 pip install mailslurp-client

-On some systems you may need to install distutils
+On some systems you may need to install distutils.
+If you encounter a CERTIFICATE_VERIFY_VALID error you can install certifi and certifi-win32 for Windows:

 Configure